Hilltown, Dundee

 Hilltown (or informally, The Hilltown) in Dundee, Scotland, is a mainly residential area to the north of the City Centre and lying to the south of the main circular road.

 Demographics

-In the 2001 census the population was 9,337, by 2011 the census recorded 6,408 following major demolition of 1960's and 70's council built multi storeys and 6-in-a-block flats.
+In the 2001 census the population was 9,337, by 2011 the census recorded 6,408 following major demolition of 1960s and 70s council built multi storeys and 6-in-a-block flats.

 The majority of Hilltown housing is mainly three to four storey tenement buildings as well as four tower blocks.
 This is shown in the census which states that flats are the main housing facility in the Hilltown at 82.0%.

 The ethnicity of Hilltown is mainly White at 88%; 8.5% are Asian, 1.6% are African, and 2% of other mixed groups.

 Area and boundary description

 Hilltown is a true inner city location.
 Situated on the edge of the city centre with the Law to the north, the Hilltown area offers excellent views across the River Tay and beyond.
 Hilltown is one of the oldest parts of the city.
 This makes it distinctive from other areas in Dundee both physically and demographically.
 It is an area of Dundee where the effects of the decline of traditional industry have been easily identifiable.
 Hilltown was once a bustling place of work in the jute industry and provided accessible housing for many of the mill workers but now is mainly a residential area with a central shopping concourse running through the spine.
 However, these shops are somewhat in decline due to accessibility of new shopping malls within the town centre.

 Most of the high-rise blocks were demolished, which has given rise to regeneration in the area.
 Four of the largest tower blocks (locally known as the 'Alexander Street Multis') were demolished on 31 July 2011.
 Butterburn Court and Bucklemaker Court were demolished on 30 June 2013.

 Public open spaces and play areas have been provided at various locations across the area.
 The Hilltown Park was opened in September 2008 as an urban park that will attract local people and visitors to enjoy the open space available.